pinardy/Booklink/README.md

 - Run <b>schema.py</b> to create the tables. (schema.py contains the DDL)
 - Run createSQL.py (Inserts dummy data into the database, so we can view some books in the bookstore)
 - Run populate.py to populate the database.
 - Create a superuser with the command 'python manage.py createsuperuser'.
-This superuser account will act as the bookstore manager account which will allow us to do commands specific to staff accounts
+This superuser account will act as the bookstore manager account which will allow us to do commands specific to staff accounts.
+Name the superuser account as 'admin'

 Run the command 'python manage.py runserver' and go to <b>127.0.0.1:8000/booklist/browse</b> once you are done.